croaky/blog/articles/ruby/test.md

 ## Asserting stub calls

-All stubs are "spies" whose method calls can be asserted:
+All stubs are "spies" whose method calls can be asserted with `called?`:

 ```ruby
 client = stub(fetch: [{"name" => "Acme Inc"}, nil])